lidaof/vg-docs/snv.rst

 Batch alignment from FASTA to pairwise format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We also offer another script that can perform pairwise alignment in batch (using EMBL aligners “stretcher” or “water”) and directly generate files in pairwise format that can be directly uploaded as SNV tracks.
+We offer another script (“publiAlignment.py”) that can perform pairwise alignments in batch (using EMBL aligners “stretcher” or “water”) and directly generate files in pairwise format that can be directly uploaded as SNV tracks.

-The script is: publicAlignment.py
+The script is: publicAlignment.py and is located here: https://github.com/debugpoint136/WashU-Virus-Genome-Browser/blob/master/scripts/publicAlignment.py

 .. code-block:: bash